eljojo/faircamp-fork/README.md

 Faircamp has so far only been tested on Linux - architecturally there should be no blockers for running faircamp on other platforms though (e.g. BSD, maOS, Windows).

-**Note that faircamp is still in early development and *might* do bad things - delete/overwrite existing files, create tons of files - if you run into unlucky circumstances.
-For the time being you're running faircamp completely at your own risk.**
+**Note that faircamp is still in alpha development and you're running it at your own risk.**

 Run this to build and install faircamp on your system: